emilwallner/Emil-Wallner-LinkedIn-Resume/README.md

 ---

-Emil is currently exploring mathematical reasoning using deep learning.
+Emil is exploring mathematical reasoning using deep learning.
 He's studying Computer Science at 42 Paris.
 In 2018, he made a popular open source project that translates design mock-ups into HTML/CSS, [Screenshot-to-code](https://github.com/emilwallner/Screenshot-to-code), and in early 2019 he was subject for a short-film by Google for his work on [automated colorization](https://www.youtube.com/watch?v=xKPk7tG2upc).

-[His blog](http://medium.com/@emilwallner) is translated to a dozen languages, which reaches over a million developers each year.
 Emil used to work for Oxford's business school and he started a [seed investment firm](http://emerge.education/) focussed on education technology.
 Email: w@llner.co

 **Looking for a deep learning engineering/research internship at the end of 2019.**